in 2021, many people around the world are trying to find the answer to the question:

 You will not often find Australian employers advertising that they are looking for someone to sponsor from overseas.
 The main reason being, if there is someone with the required skill set in Australia, it is easier for the Australian employer to offer a job to someone who is already established in Australia and can start work immediately.

-Recent changes to the 457 visa process also mean that employers now have to provide evidence that the roles were advertised locally first which reduces the likelihood of the role being advertised as a sponsored job in Australia.
+Recent changes to the 457 visa (now known as the 482 visas) process also mean that employers now have to provide evidence that the roles were advertised locally first which reduces the likelihood of the role being advertised as a sponsored job in Australia.

 Many of the larger companies tend to have a “Careers” section on their website, where they enable job seekers to search for their current vacancies, and also to submit their resume and cover letter into their database.
 This way, if they do not have a current vacancy that is suitable to your experience, they can call upon their database when a position does become available, and contact you.